snltd/gurp/layout/README.md

 and a table of options with symbol keys.

 The `helpers/host` macro expands to a function `machine-config`, which iterates over the roles, and merges all their resources into a single table.
+It also adds vars defined in the `host`.

 You do not need a Janet runtime.
 The Rust part of `gurp` calls `machine-config`, and exectues the Janet code in its built-in Janet interpreter.